Weiqiong (She/Her) is a Fund Development and Marketing Intern at HEAL NS.

 Hanley (They/Them) is a Program Coordinator at HEAL NS.

-loped and implemented numerous queer youth and queer health-focused programs.
+They have developed and implemented numerous queer youth and queer health-focused programs.
 Their award-winning contributions reflect years of volunteer service and professional experience, showcasing their passion for advocacy.
 With a strong interest in sexual health information and the evolving nature of prevention work, especially in relation to mental health, Hanley has collaborated with researchers to integrate trauma-informed practices into various initiatives and expand knowledge in these areas.
 As a musician and disabled artist themselves, Hanley has enjoyed being able to support the success of disabled artists within the community.
 Their work extends to other projects that intersect with their areas of expertise and interest.

 Outside of their non-profit work, Hanley is an avid fan of Dungeons & Dragons, with a special love for dice – their collection bag is larger than their head!
 They have been part of a home game that has lasted over four years and are always excited to share their enthusiasm for the game.

-Michael (Negm/Negmow They/Them) comes from a large family that holds its roots deep within the NS Black and First Nations communities.
+Michael (Nekm/Nekmow They/Them) comes from a large family that holds its roots deep within the NS Black and First Nations communities.
 Being an Indigenous Two-Spirited and Black Nova Scotian has been the driving force for Michael’s work within the Queer, First Nations, and NS Black communities.

 With a media technical background through NSCC, NSCAD, and ACADIA, Michael has worked in visual art since the early 90s, and some of their works have crossed into how they view society and its use or misuse of gender.
 Having worked within advocacy and consulting they spends much of their time on unpacking social equity in policy and procedures defined within working groups.

 Michael is proud to have been part of many queer organizations and boards during their work in advocacy.
 This work has seen inclusion in Transgender Health legal advocacy with researchers and publication in Indigenous 2S knowledge.
-They have a long standing connection to Queer advocacy within the Atlantic province and have been greatly involved in the past with Halifax Pride, NSRAP, the Youth Project and OutLaw to name a few.
+They have a long standing connection to Queer advocacy within the Atlantic provinces and have been greatly involved in the past with Halifax Pride, NSRAP, the Youth Project and OutLaw to name a few.
 They are a member of the Wabanaki Two Spirit Alliance, and a current Board member of NSPIRG.

 Marc (He/Him) was raised in Westville, Nova Scotia, and is a lawyer at muttarts law firm in Kentville.
 He earned his Bachelor of Laws from the University of New Brunswick, and studied towards a Masters at Osgoode Hall.
 His masters’ work was on LGBT youth and the discrimination they face in the law.
 Marc’s work has an emphasis in family law, child protection law, immigration and refugee law, and general human rights work.
 He has a particular interest in health law and is on the board of various health and community-oriented organizations, including LGBT organizations and health facilities.
 He is also an avid actor.